Overview

 How to Apply

-Those accepted onto the programme will be expected to attend a pre-deployment course in Cambridge on 14th and 15th April 2026.
+Those accepted onto the programme will be expected to attend a pre-deployment course in April 2027 in Cambridge.

-Before applying to the programme and attending an interview if short listed please consider how you would be able to finance your placement as there is no NHSE stipend associated with the programme at present and to have read the FAQs below.
+Before applying to the programme and attending an interview if short listed please consider how you would be able to finance your placement as there is no NHSE stipend associated with the programme at present and to have read the FAQs.

 Please contact GHF email to ask for more details england.global.fellowships@nhs.net